huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 ## push configs i.e. motd banners etc for uniform deployments?

+## run a check on your config backups to make sure that they are configured the same - the interface ip and such

 ## bonus create vms? azure/openstack using ansible?

 download and install azure command line